 A systematic scientific investigation into the perception and production of music requires a multidisciplinary approach.
 The pitch, the articulation of vowels, and the beauty of voice and rhythm, each of this unfolds its own vista.

 Modern science has given us insights into the physiology of voice production and the theory of articulation and perception.
 Technology enables us to precisely analyse these.

-While considerable scientific research has been done in Western Music, a systematic investigation has not hitherto been undertaken into Indian Classical Music.
-Probing the physiology and psychology of speech and music involves very basic research.
-Interestingly, the neuro-physiological processes in music and speech are the same.
+While considerable scientific research has been done in Western Music, a systematic investigation had not been undertaken into Indian Classical Music.
+This remains one of the primary reasons which drove ITC SRA to carry out detailed research and probe into the physiology and psychology of speech and music.
+Interestingly, the neuro-physiological processes in music and speech were found to be the same.

 Areas of Scientific Research